JiscRDSS/rdss-message-api-specification/README.md

 - A modification to any part of a file or its associated metadata, such that the modification would cause a different checksum to be generated for that file.
 - A modification to a collection of files or its associated metadata, even if that modifies simply reorders existing files.

-In order to communicate a new version of a digital object to consuming applications, the producer **MUST** utilise the `objectRelatedIdentifier` field of the payload, with a relationship type of `isNewVersionOf` and a reference to the previous versions `objectUuid` value.
+In order to communicate a new version of a digital object to consuming applications, the producer **MUST** utilise the `objectRelatedIdentifier` field of the payload, with a relationship type of `isNewVersionOf` and a reference to the previous versions `objectUUID` value.

 When republishing a previously published digital object, a producer **MAY** also choose to utilise the `objectRelatedIdentifier` field with a relationship type of `isPreviousVersionOf`.
 This functionality may be used by consumers who underwent an outage, and are attempting to "catch up" with missed Messages.